Last Updated: June 25, 2026

 Requip is a drug marketed by Glaxosmithkline Llc and is included in two NDAs.

 The generic ingredient in REQUIP is ropinirole hydrochloride.
 There are fourteen drug master file entries for this compound.
-Twenty-three suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the ropinirole hydrochloride profile page.

 AI Deep Research